gujarathisampath/fakeProfile/README.md

   <img src="https://i.imgur.com/S574Rob.png" alt="profile effects preview">

-- After that wait 2 mins or reload manually is done.
+- After that wait 2 mins or reload manually and done.
 </details>

 ### 4. How to choose default discord badges or request a custom badge?